Poojavpatel/Tech-stack/AWS/README.md

 kube-proxy maintains network rules on nodes.
 These network rules allow network communication to your Pods from network sessions inside or outside of your cluster.

 kube-proxy uses the operating system packet filtering layer if there is one and it's available.
 Otherwise, kube-proxy forwards the traffic itself.

+---

+what is aws ecr
+Amazon Elastic Container Registry (Amazon ECR) is an AWS managed container image registry service that is secure, scalable, and reliable.

+What is ECR and ECS in AWS?

+Amazon ECR is integrated with Amazon ECS, allowing you to easily store, run, and manage container images for applications running on Amazon ECS.
+All you need to do is specify the Amazon ECR repository in your task definition and Amazon ECS will retrieve the appropriate images for your applications.

+What is EC2 and ECR?
+Amazon Elastic Container Registry (Amazon ECR) is an Amazon Web Service (AWS) product that stores, manages and deploys Docker images, which are managed clusters of Amazon EC2 instances.